Orientation for outgoing MSc students

 Please be aware that some official language certificates are valid for two years only.
 Partner universities have the right to reject these certificates.
 It is your responsibility to make sure that you have a valid certificate to show to the partner university.
 However, the International Office does accept this “old” certificate for the application in January in order to prove your level of proficiency.

 If one of the partner universities on your application (top 3 and 10 alternatives) asks for an official proof of e.g. the TOEFL or IELTS and your certificate expires before Spring of 2021, we strongly advise you to make a new test and have the result in before our application deadline in January.
 If you wait until after the selection, you might not have the time to get a new certificate before the application deadline of the partner university (which in some cases might be in February or March already).

 Before your start filling you out the online application form for the master exchange programme, you are strongly recommended to make yourself familiar with the contents of the website pages on the master exchange programme.

 Step 1.
 Prepare your application:

-• Please read this website carefully, especially the selection criteria.• Attend at least one information session in November 2019 (date + time to be announced) during the Study Abroad Fair which starts around 14:00 in the C-hall.
-The location and time of this specific information session on the master exchange takes will be announced soon. • Subscribe to the SIN-Online channel “RSM Master Exchange”. • Check the language requirements (see selection) and register for a language level test (TOEFL/IELTS or language course in good time. • Enrol in the open “RSM Master Exchange” module on Canvas.
+• Please read this website carefully, especially the selection criteria.• Visit at least one virtual information session in October 2020 (date + time to be announced) during the Study Abroad Fair.
+The time of this specific information session on the master exchange takes will be announced soon. • Subscribe to the SIN-Online channel “RSM Master Exchange”. • Check the language requirements (see selection) and register for a language level test (TOEFL/IELTS or language course in good time. • Enrol in the open “RSM Master Exchange” module on Canvas.